MEET OUR COUNSELING TEAM

 International University, San Diego

-When I am feeling stressed, I help myself by: Checking in, making space for what shows up, and then continuing to take steps towards
+When I am feeling stressed, I help myself by: Slowing things down and being present, opening up and making space for what shows

 Dr. Teles has great appreciation for the uniqueness and complexity of persons as well as their circumstances.
 He therefore strives to be open, empathic, and collaborative in his approach.
 Dr. Teles is committed to helping students work through a variety of concerns including stress, anxiety, depression, relationship issues, problematic substance use as well as other life challenges.